 We are Make Hack Void, a Hackerspace* in Canberra, Australia.

 Our space (Map) is a community workshop in Downer where members can come to work on their projects, get access to tools and expertise, and meet like-minded people.
-We have membership options including associate & student membership rates, and casual membership rates.
+Membership is $50/year ($30 concession) and there are a range of access options.

 Our group includes people with extremely diverse interests.
 Fibreglass moulds to FPGA electronics, Arduinos to DIY pizza ovens.
 Plus lots more.
 We're all interested in making things, hacking on projects, and we're not afraid of voiding warranties if we have to.